New Theater Lecturer Excited About Opportunities for Leadership, Collaboration

-A former theater consultant with a passion for music and art, Milan Anich is the technical director for the University of New Haven's Division of Performing Arts.
+A former theater consultant with a passion for music and art, Milan Anich is the technical director for the University of New Haven's Department of Music, Theater, and Dance.

 October 14, 2019